afmire877/clinic-prospecting/INSTALLATION.md

 1. Navigate to any webpage
 2. Click the extension icon in the toolbar
-3. Click "Copy Page as LLM Markdown"
+3. Click "Copy Page as llms.txt"
-4. The page content will be copied to your clipboard as optimized markdown
+4. The page content will be copied to your clipboard in llmstxt.org format

 ## Features

+- Follows the official llmstxt.org format specification
+- Extracts page summary from meta descriptions or first paragraph
+- Includes page title as H1 header with optional blockquote summary
-- Extracts main content while filtering out navigation, ads, and footers
+- Filters out navigation, ads, and footer elements
+- Extracts and lists relevant links in proper format
-- Converts HTML to clean markdown format
+- Converts HTML to clean markdown with proper heading hierarchy
-- Includes page title and URL
-- Optimized for LLM consumption
 - Simple one-click operation

 ## File Structure